aleksejmutic/jlox/README.md

 ---

 This project is actively evolving as I read the book and implement more features.
-Expect updates to the lexer, parser, and interpreter as I progress.
+Expecting updates to the lexer, parser, and interpreter as I progress.

-Made with 💻 and ☕ by Alexei